-Saint Joseph’s College offers more than 40 majors and concentrations based on a strong liberal arts foundation, with an emphasis on career preparation and community engagement.
+Saint Joseph’s College offers more than 40 majors and 30 minors and concentrations based on a strong liberal arts foundation, with an emphasis on career preparation and community engagement.
 Academics at Saint Joseph’s are complemented by a campus culture where values and service are important.
 Many students roll up their sleeves and make a difference in someone’s life thanks to the Community-Based Learning program, an important component to many classes.
 Students also acquire valuable real-world experience through faculty-sponsored field research and workplace internships, helping them develop professional contacts.
-Our Career Services Center works closely with students to find internships and master time management, study skills, and test-taking strategies.
-Graduating seniors receive one-on-one résumé and interview counseling.
+Our Career Development Center works closely with students to find internships and master time management, study skills, and test-taking strategies.

-The College runs an honors program as well as a program that counsels students still determining their major.
+The College also runs an honors program, as well as a program that counsels students still determining their major.
 Study Away is offered through the Council on International Education Exchange.

 As a member of the Great Northeast Athletic Conference, with 19 Division III varsity teams and a host of club and intramural teams, students have plenty of choices when it comes to competing and having fun.
 The Harold Alfond Center showcases a fitness and weight room, rock-climbing wall, suspended track, six-lane pool, 1,300-seat gym, dance studio, and student lounges overlooking the lake and mountains.

 We offer a valuable, affordable education, and we want to take the concern about finances out of decision making.
-Each year, more than 90% of our students receive assistance.
+Each year more than 90% of our students receive assistance.
 We award a number of generous merit-based scholarships, up to $19,000 (renewable annually), along with need-based grants.
-Also we offer an Alumni Scholarship for $2,000 and a visit scholarship for $1,000, both with a deadline of February 15, 2016.
+We also offer a visit scholarship for $1,000.

 • Maine’s only Catholic college, founded by the Sisters of Mercy in 1912